showrunner/amqp-worker/README.md

 * `handleError(err:Error):undefined` - error handler (default: throws errors)
 * `beforeDisconnect():Promise` - do something before disconnection
+* `serializeMessage():Buffer` - called on the msg passed in to `sendMessage`. noop by default, allows you to control how messages get changed into Buffers

 ### Methods
 #### async QueueWorker#initialize():Promise